Salvage Car Insured Kansas…

 When you go in for your inspection, be sure that you have:

 - The vehicle to be inspected (towed to the location)

 - All receipts for any major parts used in repairs

 - Proof of Insurance

-After the car is inspected, the Kansas Highway Patrol will give it a rebuilt salvage status.
+After the car inspection, the Kansas Highway Patrol will give it a rebuilt salvage status.
 You’ll take the inspection report, proof of insurance, and your current title to your county’s treasurer, where you can get your new rebuilt salvage title.
-With your new title and proof of insurance, you can now go get your car registered at the tag office as you would with any other car.
+With your new title and proof of insurance, you can now go get your car registeration at the tag office.
+As you would with any other car.

-As you can see, getting a salvage car insured in Kansas does involve more work than getting a normal used car insured.
+As you can see, getting a salvage car insurance in Kansas does involve more work than getting a normal use car insurance.
 However, if you’re willing to put the time and effort in, you can get a really great deal and save a lot of money.